vita-epfl/monoloco/README.md

 ![Occluded hard example](docs/out_005523.png.multi.jpg)

 ## B) Social Distancing (and Talking activity)
-To visualize social distancing compliance, simply add the argument `--social-distance` to the predict command.
+To visualize social distancing compliance, simply add the argument `social_distance` to `--activities`.
 This visualization is not supported with a stereo camera.
 Threshold distance and radii (for F-formations) can be set using `--threshold-dist` and `--radii`, respectively.

 For more info, run: